ApprenticeAI/frapy/docs/topics/settings.rst

 Default: ``[]``

-A list of modules where Scrapy will look for spiders.
+A list of modules where Frapy will look for spiders.

 Example: